All teams are to complete and return a

 Player issued with a red card and permanently excluded from play

-blue card offence should always be accompanied by a temporary suspension from
+A blue card offence will always be accompanied by a temporary suspension from play.

 The period of timed suspension should be on the following tariff.
-The release of players from a temporary suspension should be at the direction of the Referee or a Match Official if one is available.
+The release of players from a temporary suspension should be at the direction of the Referee.

 Temporary Timed Suspensions – Procedures: